Mason Jar Ornament Kid-Made Gift

 Mason jar Christmas craft

-This simple activity is a great way to include little ones in creating homemade decorations.
-Provide a variety of old and new items to keep the cost low while inspiring creativity.
+This simple activity is a great way to include little ones in creating fun decorations and unique gifts.

 - small decorations from a craft store or dollar store